hlf-go/writing-chaincode/README.md

     ```

     `$GOPATH/bin` is a directory for binaries generated from Go source compilation.
 Some of these binaries may be used to extend the functionalities of Go tooling or any other support tools.
 If you are using [Visual Studio Code](https://code.visualstudio.com/), you will find extensions to the editor such as code completion or syntax highlighting, served from this directory.

+1. Get the hyperledger fabric dependencies (the framework to support your chaincode developmemnt) by issuing the following commands:

+    ```
+    go get -d github.com/hyperledger/fabric
+    ```

+    At the completion of this command, you will see this message:

+    ```
+    package github.com/hyperledger/fabric: no buildable Go source files in /Users/blockchain/workspace/misc/src/github.com/hyperledger/fabric
+    ```

+    There is no need to worry.
+Go tooling typically pull source codes and then tries to build a binary but in this case the hyperledger fabric dependencies have nothing to be built.

+    To ensure that the dependencies have been pulled down, simply navigate to `$GOPATH/src/github.com` and if you see the directory `hyperledger` it means that dependencies have been downloaded.

 # <a name="learnGoLang">Minimal Go for Chaincode</a>